savuir/blo/README.md

 # Blo

 **Blo** (*blog + bro*) - yet another static site generator for personal blogs.
-The aim is to make a really easy tool for creating new notes and customize blog.
-Do less actions and have much oppotiunity to make a unique site.
+The aim is to make a really easy tool for creating new notes and customizing your site.
+Do less actions and have much opportunity to make a unique site.

 ## Features